MicrosoftDocs/win32/desktop-src/direct3d9/id3dxprtengine--computedirectlightingshgpu.md

-﻿---
+---
-Description: 'Uses the GPU to compute the direct lighting contribution to 3D objects where the source radiance is represented by a spherical harmonic (SH) approximation.
-Computing the lighting on the GPU will generally be much faster than on the CPU.' ms.assetid: 'ccea5a5e-23f1-4fdf-bce8-9bfc35d45257'
+Description: Uses the GPU to compute the direct lighting contribution to 3D objects where the source radiance is represented by a spherical harmonic (SH) approximation.
+Computing the lighting on the GPU will generally be much faster than on the CPU. ms.assetid: ccea5a5e-23f1-4fdf-bce8-9bfc35d45257
-title: 'ID3DXPRTEngine::ComputeDirectLightingSHGPU method'
+title: ID3DXPRTEngineComputeDirectLightingSHGPU method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXPRTEngine::ComputeDirectLightingSHGPU method